vishalp018/EchoRoom/README.md

 # EchoRoom

-A real-time chat app built with the MERN stack (MongoDB, Express, React, Node.js) and deployed on Vercel.
+A real-time chat app built with the MERN stack (MongoDB, Express, React, Node.js) and deployed on Vercel. anyonce can genrate the code and join chat room

 ## Features